W. Averell Harriman: Early life and education

 William Averell Harriman was born in New York City, the son of railroad baron Edward Henry Harriman and Mary Williamson Averell.
 He was the brother of E. Roland Harriman and Mary Harriman Rumsey.
 Harriman was a close friend of Hall Roosevelt, the brother of Eleanor Roosevelt.

 During the summer of 1899, Harriman's father organized the Harriman Alaska Expedition, a philanthropic-scientific survey of coastal Alaska and Russia that attracted 25 of the leading scientific, naturalist, and artist luminaries of the day, including John Muir, John Burroughs, George Bird Grinnell, C. Hart Merriam, Grove Karl Gilbert, and Edward Curtis, along with 100 family members and staff, aboard the steamship George Elder.
-Young Harriman would have his first introduction to Russia, a nation on which he would spend much attention in his later life in public service.
+This gave young Harriman his first introduction to Russia, a nation on which he spent much attention in his later life in public service.

-He attended Groton School in Massachusetts before going on to Yale, where he joined the Skull and Bones society and Psi Upsilon.
+Harriman attended Groton School in Massachusetts before going on to Yale, where he joined the Skull and Bones society and Psi Upsilon.
 He graduated in 1913.
 After graduating, he inherited one of the largest fortunes in America - his father had died in 1909 - and became Yale's youngest Crew coach.

 Career

 Business affairs

 Using money from his father, he established the W.A.
 Harriman & Co banking business in 1922.
 His brother Roland joined the business in 1927 and the name was changed to Harriman Brothers & Company.
 In 1931 it merged with Brown Bros. & Co. to create the highly successful Wall Street firm Brown Brothers Harriman & Co.
 Notable employees included George Herbert Walker and his son-in-law Prescott Bush.

 Harriman's main properties included Brown Brothers & Harriman & Co, the Union Pacific Railroad, the Merchant Shipbuilding Corporation, and venture capital investments that included the Polaroid Corporation.
 Harriman's associated properties included the Southern Pacific Railroad (including the Central Pacific Railroad), the Illinois Central Railroad, Wells Fargo & Co., the Pacific Mail Steamship Co., American Ship & Commerce, Hamburg-Amerikanische Packetfahrt-Aktiengesellschaft (HAPAG), the American Hawaiian Steamship Co., United American Lines, the Guaranty Trust Company, and the Union Banking Corporation.
 He served as Chairman of The Business Council, then known as the Business Advisory Council for the United States Department of Commerce, in 1937 and 1939.